mount - phpMan

 -w, --rw, --read-write

-Note that specify -w on command line forces mount command to never try read-only
+Note that specifying -w on the command line forces mount to never try read-only mount

 -V, --version